ShaggyT/react-native-mobile-flashcards/README.md

 This is the final assessment project for Udacity's Nanodegree React Native course.
 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app)  and was tested for iOS only.
+The app has been tested on both iOS and Android.

 ## Project Overview